-Per IDEA, for a student with a disability, to result in a mandatory change of placement, the battery must result in severe bodily injury.
+&lt;sup>1 Per IDEA, for a student with a disability, to result in a mandatory change of placement, the battery must result in a sever bodily injury.

-In addition to the "Big 3" violations, a student may be suspended on an emergency basis if his or her conduct is deemed to pose a serious threat to the Health, Safety, and Welfare of the school community.
-This has most often been prompted by specific threats to individuals or threats of mass destruction.
-A twostage threat inquiry process is used to determine the degree of threat.
-To be consistent with revisions to Chapter 392 related to Battery and Distribution, for a first offense every attempt will be made to developa positive behavioral support plan that employs restorative practices, allowing the child to remain safely in their zoned/homeschool.
-Finally, (consistent with Nevada Revised Statute and the District Behavioral Matrix-see appendix)if a child develops a pattern of behavior that has not been corrected by the tiered MTSS process that student may be deemed a Habitual Discipline Problem, a behavior hearing is prompted.
+Finally, (consistent with Nevada Revised Statute and the District Behavioral Matrix-see appendix) if a child develops a pattern of behavior that has not been corrected by the tiered MTSS process that student may be deemed a Habitual Discipline Problem, defined as 5 significant suspensions of 3 days or more, a behavior hearing is prompted.
 When this occurs proper documentation and notice must be provided to parents and the Behavioral Division.
 A Hearing will be conducted in which a hearing officer will hear the case and render a decision regarding the outcome for a student.
 It is critical to understand that before a child can be classified in this manner, the child must be receiving supports through the school's MTSS system including but not limited to, a positive behavioral support plan employing restorative elements.
 Before a final classification, this plan should be reviewed with parent and student.
 A parent does have a right to enter into a behavioral support plan for their child to help keep the student in their current school of enrollment.
-Such a plan is developed with the school and family to target the specific behaviors that are keeping a student from engaging in tier 1 expectations.
-Revisions to statute stemming from legislation passed during the 2019 legislative session, strengthen the need for proper planning and the employment $\sigma$ restorative practices, as part of behavioral and social support, in an attempt to prevent a habitual pattern of behavior.
+Such a plan is developed with the school and family to target the specific behaviors that are keeping a student from engaging in Tier 1 expectations.

-If substantial safety concerns exist, the hearing officer may decide on a 90 school-day removal toan alternative placement.
-For a special education student, if removed, each of the three offenses results a 45 school-day alternative placement if the IEP team deems that the act was a manifestation of the students disability through a Manifestation Determination meeting.
+If substantial safety concerns exist, the hearing officer may decide on a 90 school-day removal to an alternative placement.
+For a special education student, if removed, each of the Big 3 three offenses resultsin a 45 school-day alternative placement if the IEP team deems that the act was a manifestation of the student's disability through a Manifestation Determination meeting.
 If the behavior is deemed not to be a manifestation of the student's disability, then there is flexibility to discipline astudent, with an IEP or 504 plan, as a general education student would be disciplined.
 Once removed under these circumstances, and once the designated time for alternative placement or expulsion has beenserved, a child is returned to his or her zoned school except under rare circumstances.
-At times a secondplacement hearing will be held to consider student violations during their alternative placement and to facilitate the transition of the student back to his or her zoned school, or school of origin.
+At times a second placement hearing will be held to consider student violations during their alternative placement and to facilitate the transition of the student back to his or her zoned school, or school of origin.

-When transitioning students back to neighborhood/ zoned schools, every effort should be made to support the receivingschool by sharing information pertaining to student success while in the alternative placement.
-Using the

-District MTSS and Restorative processes, a plan should be developed for reintegration into school and for any necessary academic, social emotional, and behavioral supports.
-This may include, but is not limited to, restorative conferencing, the implementation of a support plan that may include behavioral, emotional, and academicsupports including but not limited to, a modified academic schedule, the identification of an adult mentorand/or peer mentor, and planned follow up monitoring at regular intervals.
+When transitioning students back to neighborhood/ zoned schools, every effort should be made to support the receiving school by sharing information pertaining to student success while in the alternative placement.
+Using the District MTSS and Restorative processes, a plan should be developed for reintegration into school and for any necessary academic, social emotional, and behavioral supports.
+This may include, but is not limited to, restorative conferencing, the implementation of a support plan that may include behavioral, emotional, and academic supports including but not limited to, a modified academic schedule, the identification of an adult mentor and/or peer mentor and planned follow up monitoring at regular intervals.

-Statute makes clear distinctions between students 10 years of age and younger and students 11 years of age and older.
+Nevada law provides distinctions between students 10 years of age and younger and students 11 years of age and older.
 Regardless of incident, in only extraordinary circumstances should a student 10 years or younger be removed from his or her zoned school.
-Even lessfrequently would be considerations for temporary removal of students in grades K-2.
-Instead a comprehensive positive behavioral support plan infusing restorative practices should be implemented and monitored.
+Even less frequently would be considerations for temporary removal of students in grades K-2.
+Instead, a comprehensive positive behavioral support plan infusing restorative practices should be implemented and monitored.
 Referrals to additional supports within the school, school district, and in the community should be considered and made.